EvictionLab/eviction-lab-website/content/social-assets/_index.md

 ---
 draft: false
 cascade:
-  title: Code and Data for Demographics of Eviction
+  title: Social Media Assets
-  description: Get the data for demographics of eviction.
+  description: A gallery of shareable images from the Eviction Lab.
   fbImage:
   twImage:
   socialDescription: Get the data for real time eviction tracking in U.S. cities during COVID-19.